jytan17/jytan17.github.io/_posts/2021-09-28-Machine-Learning-Package-Experiements.md

-From the table above, we can see that most of the variance are explained by the first 20 (ish) PCAs.
+From the table above, we can see that most of the variance can be explained by the first 20 (ish) PCAs.
 Therefore, we can expect the k-means to do well with around 20 PCAs.

-Now, we perform k means clustering on the MNIST dataset using the dimension reduced version.
-We set can let k be an arbitrary number here, but we know there are exactly 10 groups in our dataset.
-However, in PCA we normally do not know the actual number of groups, therefore we will try k = 15.
+After the orginal 784 features dataset has been reduced to 20 features, we can efficient use this for clustering.
+Now, we know that there are exactly 10 groups for the MNIST dataset, but we have set k to be 20 here as the exact number of groups are not known for datasets that we actually use k means for.

 ```python